Phaiax/Key-n-Stroke/DEVELOP.md

 Next, the <code>KeyboardRawEventArgs raw_e</code> are converted into Keystrokes.
 This is happening in a similar interface/event pattern.

-The idea is, that the KeystrokeParser gets the RawEvents as input, determines what should be displayed to the user (for example a simple letter or multiple keys like CTRL + A), and forwards the result to the next program part using a C# event.
+The idea is, that the KeystrokeParser gets the RawEvents as input, determines what should be displayed to the user (for example a simple letter or a more complex information like CTRL + A), and forwards the result to the next program part using a C# event.

 Input: The KeystrokeParser registers itself on the <code>KeyEvent</code> of the KeyboardHook in the constructor.